cloudmesh/cloudmesh1/webui/pages/about.rst

 ----------------------------------------------------------------------

 `Cloudmesh <https://github.com/cloudmesh/cloudmesh>`_ is a community project and has received contributions from 12 developers.
-Their anmes and contributions to the code are maintained in Github and you can find out more information about each individual contributor from out  `Github Project Page </git>`_ .
+Their names and contributions to the code are maintained in Github and you can find out more information about each individual contributor from out  `Github Project Page </git>`_ .